 4. Caulk.
 Something as simple as caulking around windows will help keep ants at bay.
 Ants are foraging in the fall for water just as much as food, and will seek out the best way to get to a source for nourishment.
 Caulking windows can decrease the likelihood of an autumn ant invasion.

 5. Pruning.
 Vegetation such as crepe myrtles and vines are know for being a haven for ant populations.
 When these havens are allowed to grow onto the structure of you house ants have a direct, almost invisible, highway in and out of the structure.
 The American cockroach, also known as the Palmetto Bug, like to climb into trees and then drop from limbs that overhand the roof line of the house.
 For the reasons given make sure that no vegetation touches the structure.
 It is recommended that there is a twelve to twenty-four inch gap between the house and any vegetation.
 For tree limbs, draw an imaginary line straight up from the roof line towards the sky.
 If any branches interrupt this plane, prune the tree back.
 This step will also limit branches from falling onto or through your roof during a severe storm.

 Implementing these 5 fall pest prevention tips will help prevent unwanted pest from entering your home.
-When you combine these steps with the Palmetto Exterminators superior quarterly pest control service, you can rest assure that your home will be pest free.
-If you are experiencing unwanted pest, please give one of our eight locations a call today so we can start protecting your health and property.
+When you combine these steps with the Palmetto Exterminators superior quarterly pest control service, you can rest assured that your home will be pest free.
+If you are experiencing unwanted pests, please give one of our eight locations of pest exterminators a call today so we can start protecting your health and property.